Mark Burns-Williamson

 Mark Burns-Williamson,OBE (born January 1964) is a British Labour Party politician who served as the West Yorkshire Police and Crime Commissioner from 2012 to 2021.
-He was the chair of the West Yorkshire Police Authority from 2003 to 2012 He was also the Wakefield District Councillor for Castleford Central and Glasshoughton Ward from 1998 to 2012.
+He was the chair of the West Yorkshire Police Authority from 2003 to 2012.
+He was also the Wakefield District Councillor for Castleford Central and Glasshoughton Ward from 1998 to 2012.

 Early life

 Burns-Williamson was born in 1964 in Castleford, Yorkshire, England.
 His employment has spanned over 20 years in public and private sector organisations, including West Yorkshire County Council, Citizens Advice Bureaux, CableTel Ltd, The Rugby Football League (RFL) and Halifax Plc.
 He is also a graduate of Bradford University (History/Politics Bsc Joint Hons), president of Glasshoughton Cricket Club, an ex rugby player and a lifelong rugby supporter.
-He is flat-footed; his childhood friends nicknamed him Wombat because of this.

 Political career

 Burns-Williamson was elected to represent the ward of Castleford Central and Glasshoughton when he successfully contested the 1998 Wakefield Council elections, in West Yorkshire.
 Following this, he became a member of West Yorkshire Police Authority in 1999 and chair of the authority in June 2003.
 After joining the board of the Association of Police Authorities in 2003, he was made the board's deputy chair in 2009 and in October 2011 he was elected chair of the Association of Police Authorities.

 Burns-Williamson was appointed an OBE for services to the Community and Policing in the 2012 Honours List.